swiftlang/swift-evolution/proposals/0358-primary-associated-types-in-stdlib.md

 2. **Consider clarity at the point of use.** To prevent persistent confusion, _people familiar with the protocol_ ought to be able to correctly intuit the meaning of a same-type constraint such as `some Sequence<Int>`.

-   Lightweight same-type requirements share the same angle-bracketed syntax as generic type arguments, including the same limitations.
+   Lightweight constraint specifications share the same angle-bracketed syntax as generic type arguments, including the same limitations.
 In particular, the language does not support argument labels in such lists, which prevents us from clarifying the role of the type names provided.
 A type name such as `Foo<Int, String>` on its own provides no hints about the role of its generic arguments `Int` and `String`; likewise, it isn't possible to decipher the role of `Character` in a same-type requirement such as `some Bar<Character>`, unless the reader is already somewhat familiar with the protocol `Bar`.

    The best candidates for primary associated types tend to be those that have a simple, obvious relationship to the protocol itself.
 A good heuristic is that if the relationship can be described using a simple preposition, then the associated type will probably make a viable primary: